KonstantinosGer/Data-Analysis-Saronic-Gulf-Maritime-AIS-dataset/README.md

 6. Finding hot-spots on the data with the use of DBSCAN, OPTICS and kmeans algorithms
 7. Searching for group patterns among vessels using techniques like Flocks and Convoys

-The dataset was provided from the Data Science Lab of the Department of Informatics(University of Piraeus).
+The dataset was provided from the Data Science Lab of the Department of Informatics - University of Piraeus.

 Last but not least, we want to pay gratitude to the Data Science Lab team for their guidance throughout this whole project.